 I would recommend a premium brand of thick strings, for instance, Elixier’s 11-52 gauge strings.
 You can check the price out on Amazon.
 What makes these special is they’re also coated in an anti-rust material that makes them last longer.

 5) Not Stretching Your String After Setting Them Up

 Most guitar players actually stretch their strings a little bit either before they’ve strung them up or after.
 What I typically do, is after I string the guitar, I purposefully pull on the string with my finger underneath it toward the ceiling.

 It’s important not to stretch so hard that you snap the thing, but just pull on it a little bit at different points of the string, that way it stretches out, and when you make a bend, the string has already stretched a bit and is accustomed to more tension.

 You don’t want to just throw a pack of strings on your guitar without getting them used to tension.
 There are alternative ways of stretching your strings, but simply pulling them up toward the ceiling is the best way of going about this.

 This is another very common reason for string breakage, and certainly, one that I’m guilty of, considering I’m still not the best at stringing up strings on a guitar, despite playing my entire life.

 If you really hate stringing up a guitar, you could also look into purchasing some Sperzel locking tuners, which are great for convenience and also time.
 My ESP Eclipse-II takes seconds to string up.
-Sperzel locking tuners are great; you can check out a pair on Amazon here.
+Sperzel locking tuners are great; you can check out a pair on this page.

 When you wrap the string around the post, you want to bend the string toward the right and then tuck it underneath itself, with the string pointed up toward the ceiling.
 At this point, you start tuning the string while using your thumb to press the string against the headstock.